sciactive/nephele/packages/nephele-serve/README.md

   S3_ACCESS_KEY                              Same as --s3-access-key.
   S3_SECRET_KEY                              Same as --s3-secret-key.
   S3_BUCKET                                  Same as --s3-bucket.
+  NYMPH                                      Same as --nymph when set to "true", "on" or "1".
+  NYMPH_JWT_SECRET                           Same as --nymph-jwt-secret.
+  NYMPH_REST_PATH                            Same as --nymph-rest-path.
+  NYMPH_SETUP_PATH                           Same as --nymph-setup-path.
+  NYMPH_REGISTRATION                         Same as --no-nymph-registration when set to "false", "off" or "0".
+  NYMPH_EXPORT                               Same as --nymph-export.
+  NYMPH_IMPORT                               Same as --nymph-import.
+  NYMPH_DB_DRIVER                            Same as --nymph-db-driver.
+  NYMPH_MYSQL_HOST                           Same as --nymph-mysql-host.
+  NYMPH_MYSQL_PORT                           Same as --nymph-mysql-port.
+  NYMPH_MYSQL_DATABASE                       Same as --nymph-mysql-database.
+  NYMPH_MYSQL_USERNAME                       Same as --nymph-mysql-username.
+  NYMPH_MYSQL_PASSWORD                       Same as --nymph-mysql-password.
+  NYMPH_MYSQL_PREFIX                         Same as --nymph-mysql-prefix.
+  NYMPH_POSTGRES_HOST                        Same as --nymph-postgres-host.
+  NYMPH_POSTGRES_PORT                        Same as --nymph-postgres-port.
+  NYMPH_POSTGRES_DATABASE                    Same as --nymph-postgres-database.
+  NYMPH_POSTGRES_USERNAME                    Same as --nymph-postgres-username.
+  NYMPH_POSTGRES_PASSWORD                    Same as --nymph-postgres-password.
+  NYMPH_POSTGRES_PREFIX                      Same as --nymph-postgres-prefix.
+  NYMPH_SQLITE_CACHE_SIZE                    Same as --nymph-sqlite-cache-size.
+  NYMPH_SQLITE_PREFIX                        Same as --nymph-sqlite-prefix.
   UPDATE_CHECK                               Same as --no-update-check when set to "false", "off" or "0".
   SERVER_ROOT                                Same as [directory].